Juaquin Iglesias: Chicago Bears

-Iglesias was drafted in the 3rd round (99th overall pick) of the 2009 NFL Draft by the Chicago Bears.
+Iglesias was selected in the third round (99th overall pick) of the 2009 NFL draft by the Chicago Bears.
 He was signed to a four-year contract on June 10, 2009, and was expected to challenge Rashied Davis for the number three spot on the depth chart.
 During his rookie year he was active for only one game.

 Minnesota Vikings

 Iglesias was signed off the Bears practice squad by the Minnesota Vikings in preparation for the Week 17 game against the Detroit Lions.

 Houston Texans

 The Houston Texans signed Iglesias to their practice squad during the 2012 preseason.
 On August 31, Iglesias was released by the Texans.

 Toronto Argonauts

 On February 21, 2013, Iglesias was signed by the Toronto Argonauts of the Canadian Football League.
 During the 2013 CFL season, Iglesias recorded 3 receptions for 65 yards.
 On September 25, 2013, Iglesias was released by the Argonauts.